Everything you need to know about parks, trails, recreation areas and more this week

 WASATCH-CACHE NATIONAL FOREST

 The Heber-Kamas Ranger District maintains trails and campgrounds in the Uinta Mountains east of Kamas.
 East Canyon, Wolf Creek Pass, the Mirror Lake Highway and Guardsman Pass are all open for traffic.
-For more info, go to FS.USDA.gov/uwcnf or call 435-783-4338.
+For more info, go to this website or call 435-783-4338.

 Recommended Stories For You

-Note: - Updated: Park City murder conviction relied on ‘evidence of intent, intent to kill’